 An idiot's guide to drinking wine like a real sommelier

-This article originally posted on March 31, 2018, but in honor of National Drink Wine Day, we figured we'd serve up another pour of vino info.
+This article originally posted on March 31, 2018, but in honor of National Wine Day, we figured we'd serve up another pour of vino know-how.
 Enjoy!

 Almost all of us drink wine, but how many of us really taste it?

-I learned I was definitely in the former category earlier this month at a tasting at Ray's Wine & Spirits, carefully sipping a thoughtful swig from a glass of $120 grape squeezings and coming away with the flavor profile of "Yep, that's definitely wine."
+I learned I was definitely in the former category two years ago at a tasting at Ray's Wine & Spirits, carefully sipping a thoughtful swig from a glass of $120 grape squeezings and coming away with the flavor profile of "Yep, that's definitely wine."
 I wanted to learn more about how to drink this sweet nectar like I really should, to really get the most out of a glass of wine – and luckily, I didn't have to search far for help.

 Nate Norfolk is the wine and spirits director at Ray's, as well as a certified sommelier, and he kindly let me pick his brain about how a wine idiot can become a wine expert.